-The Corporation signed an agreement with the Yukon Government for total funding of up to \$1.5 million to conduct Innovative Renewable Energy Initiative programs throughout the Yukon.
+The Corporation signed an agreement with the Yukon Government for the period from January 1, 2018 to March 31, 2021 for total funding of up to \$1.5 million annually to conduct Innovative Renewable Energy Initiative programs throughout the Yukon.
+The program is intended to encourage the development of small-scale, community-based renewable energy generation capacity.